Do You Have the Aviation Safety Manager Job?

 WBAT is not the only safety software that users complain about.
 To be honest, I'm just using WBAT as a prime example of a software program that damages safety culture.
 This example has a lesson.

-When you start an aviation SMS, you will need tools to manage considerable amounts of data generate.
-Safety managers' jobs are impossibly difficult when relying on paper, MS Excel, MS Word, and a simple, home-made MS Access database.
-You think I'm joking?
+When you start an aviation SMS, you will need tools to manage considerable amounts of data generated.
+Safety managers' jobs are impossibly difficult when relying on paper, MS Excel, MS Word, and a simple, homemade MS Access database.
+Do you think I'm joking?

 You don't have to be "that guy" who suffers.
 Here is a low-cost, commercially available SMS database that manages ALL SMS requirements in a single SMS database.
 I'm not talking about a whole bunch of point solutions bolted together and a fancy name slapped on the resulting product.
 When I say a single database, that means one database to manage all SMS data.

 There is less risk to the accountable executive when professionals manage your SMS data.